auth0-sandbox/auth0-application-development/module05-instructions.md

 * The Auth0 ACME FM Backend API configuration from Module 02
 * *certificates/localhost-cert-key.pem* and *certificates/localhost-cert.pem* created in Module 02
 * The certificate authority file path in the .env file at the top of the project, created in Module 02
-* The Auth0 ACME Financial Management client Private Key JWT configuration from Module 03.
-* The Private Key JWT certificates created in Module 03.
-* The *user_metadata.optin_mfa* profile attribute established in Module 04.
+* The *user_metadata.optin_mfa* profile attribute established in Module 04; the lab is not needed but the lab depends on the property in the user profile
 * If you relaunch this lab in a new GitHub Codespace update the callback URLs in the Auth0 client configuration.

 ## Synopsis